 “There are too many variables that go into evaluating a rental property for a beginner to only consider rent versus purchase price.” —Mark Ferguson, Real Estate Investor

-Fundamental Drivers that Support Rental Property ROI
+Fundamental Drivers that Support ROI on Rental Property

 - The market - The regional economy and what drives it, along with historic trends/growth forecasts for housing supply, vacancy rates, population levels, home price appreciation, jobs and income.
 Also consider other attributes such as crime rates, weather trends, traffic levels, major transportation amenities that might appeal to certain renters, etc.